• Skip to primary navigation

 • Flavor the cake mix.
 In another large bowl, stir together the cake mix with the cinnamon and nutmeg.

 • Add pecan halves for extra crunch.
-Sprinkle halved pecans over the cake mixture and bake uncovered for 45 minutes or until almost set in the center.
+Sprinkle halved pecans over the cake mixture and bake for 45-50 minutes or until golden brown.

 • Cool and drizzle with caramel.
 Once baked, allow the cake to cool slightly before drizzling with caramel and serving.
 Great served with vanilla or butter pecan ice cream!